How-to guide

 The ultimate guide to launching a subscription offering

-Subscription businesses have surged in popularity, becoming a beacon for sustainable revenue and the epitome of customer loyalty.
-The global subscription ecommerce market is expected to reach $904.2 billion by 2026.
-The echoes are clear: The future is subscriptions
+Subscription businesses have become a mainstay for many, becoming a beacon for sustainable revenue and the epitome of customer loyalty.
+The global subscription ecommerce market is projected to reach $904.2 billion by 2026.
+The future is now: subscriptions are here to stay.

 But with great reward often comes great complexity.
 Subscriptions are no exception; they transform traditional business models, challenge operational norms, and redefine customer relationships.
 However, subscriptions' complexities should not deter you–they're a maze of opportunities waiting to be decoded.
-That's where this guide comes into play.
-Recurly, propelling over 2,000 leading consumer brands through launches and expansions of subscription programs, serves as your compass.
+Recurly, lights the way for over 2,000 leading consumer brands through launches and expansions of subscription programs.
+We’ve distilled years of experience, hard lessons, and insightful tools into a helpful guide to help you succeed.

-This guide distills everything we've learned into actionable insights and tactical wisdom to start a subscription business.
-Here, you'll uncover the why's and hows, tap into the strategic thinking behind successful subscription business models, and learn the infrastructure needs that support a thriving subscription service.
+Take action with our guide and uncover the whys and hows, along with the strategic thinking behind successful subscription business models, and learn the infrastructure needs that support a thriving subscription service.

 How and where to begin with a subscription business model

 Starting a subscription business can offer a steadfast stream of revenue and deepen customer relationships.
-However, convincing stakeholders in a company who aren’t familiar with the subscription landscape can be as tricky as navigating murky waters.
+However, convincing stakeholders in a company who are unfamiliar with the subscription landscape can be as challenging as navigating murky waters.
 This section is tailored to help you add a subscription offering seamlessly by getting internal stakeholder alignment.

 Identify stakeholders

-The first step in your internal pitch is identifying key stakeholders who influence strategic decisions in your company.
-They are likely to have several concerns that need to be addressed to gain their full support.
-Understanding and preemptively addressing these concerns is vital for a successful pitch.
+The first step in your internal pitch is to identifying key stakeholders who influence strategic decisions in your company.
+They are likely to have concerns that need addressing to gain their full support.
+Understanding and proactively addressing these concerns is vital for a successful pitch.
 Typically, these include:

 • C-level executives: This group–especially the CEO, CFO, and COO–is critical for top-level approval.
 Their support can allocate the necessary resources and influence the organization's direction.